01-ai/Yi/README.md

 ### Other info

-For chat models and base models:
+- For chat and base models:

   - 6B series models are suitable for personal and academic use.

   - 34B series models suitable for personal, academic, and commercial (particularly for small and medium-sized enterprises) purposes.
 It's a cost-effective solution that's affordable and equipped with emergent ability.

   - The **default context window** is **4k tokens**.

   - The pretrained tokens are 3T.

   - The training data are up to June 2023.

+- For chat models:

+  - For detailed chat model limitations, see [limitations of chat model](https://github.com/01-ai/Yi/blob/main/docs/README_legacy.md#limitations-of-chat-model).

 <div align="right"> [ <a href="#building-the-next-generation-of-open-source-and-bilingual-llms">Back to top ⬆️ </a> ] </div>